An Arborist's Manual to Tree Cutting Down

 FAQs

-What can I do to tell whether a tree is dead?
+What can I do to tell when a tree has died?

-What are the warning signs of a tree that is diseased?
+What are the signs of a tree that is diseased?

-Common signs of illness on trees include yellowing leaves, wilted branches, and mushroom growth at the base of the tree.
+Common signs of disease on trees include dying leaves, wilted or yellowed branches, and mushroom growth at the bottom of the tree.

-Is it safe to remove a tree yourself?
+Is it safe to take down a tree yourself?

 Conclusion